-Mijke Slot MA
+dr. Mijke Slot

-Her second research interest lies in the impact of technological developments on the news sector.
-In 2009, Mijke supported the Temporary Committee for the Innovation and Future of the Press to advise former Minister Plasterk of the Ministry of Education, Culture and Science on how to deal with technological challenges provided to Dutch news media.
+Before working as a fulltime researcher/lecturer at the Erasmus School of History, Culture and Communication, she held a position as researcher at Dutch research institute TNO.
+In 2009, Mijke supported the Temporary Committee for the Innovation and Future of the Press to advise the Minister of Education, Culture and Science on how to deal with technological challenges provided to Dutch news media.
 Later, in collaboration with various stakeholders, she researched the innovative potential and practices of news companies and consumption practices of news consumers.
 She studied the changing news sector in Europe for the Institute of Prospective Technological Studies, and advised the Dutch Ministry of Education, Culture and Science on the future of Dutch news agencies, who were struggling with the decreasing value of their services due to digitization and online competition.

 Mijke’s work is published in international journals (Journal of Children and Media, The International Journal of Web Based Communities, Observatorio, Telematics & Informatics), she has been author and editor of several publications on journalism in a changing landscape and in 2009 she won the Best Young Researcher Award at the COST Conference The Good, The Bad and The Challenging, in Copenhagen.